AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 ### 💾 Storage & Performance
 - **Sufficient NVR Storage Capacity**
-  _Depends on: camera resolution, bitrate, retention duration, 2-4Tb is usually enogh_
+  _Depends on: camera resolution, bitrate, retention duration, 2-4Tb is usually enough_
 - **Decent HA hardware**
   _Raspberry Pi 4 is a minimal baseline.
 More cams = better CPU and storage.
-Also dashboard tablets/phones should have decent performance to quickly load multiple streams_
+Also, dashboard tablets/phones should have decent performance to quickly load multiple streams_

 ---